yliu38/EGNF/README.md

 ```

 ## Neo4j desktop setup
-please google neo4j desktop to download the neo4j software or you can use institutional neo4j server or neo4j clound
+Please google neo4j desktop to download the neo4j software or you can use institutional neo4j server or neo4j clound
 Open the neo4j software --> click "new" --> Create project --> Add Local DBMS, input password and create --> click the project made and install Plugins of APOC and Graph Data Science Library